 In traditional settings, drinking from a horn often followed certain rituals, like toasting to the gods.
 This added a significant layer of meaning to the act of drinking.

-To drink from a horn, you should lift it with the rim towards you, tilt it slowly until the liquid reaches your lips, then drink.
-Don't fill it too full to avoid spillage.
+To drink from a horn, you should lift it with the rim towards you, tilt it slowly until the liquid reaches your lips, and then drink.
+Don’t fill it too full to avoid spillage.

 Not all beverages may suit a drinking horn.
 Let's delve into how to select the best drinks for your horn.